-Light scans provide some performance advantages over use of the buffer pool for sequential scans.
-These scans:
+Light scans can provide performance advantages over use of the buffer pool for sequential scans and skip scans of large tables.
+These advantages include:

-• Bypass the overhead of the buffer pool when many pages are read

-- Prevent frequently accessed pages from being forced out of the buffer pool when many sequential pages are read for a single DSS query - Transfer larger blocks of data in one I/O operation These larger I/O blocks are usually 64 kilobytes or 128 kilobytes.
-To determine the I/O block size that your platform supports, see your machine notes file.
+- Bypassing the overhead of the buffer pool when many data pages are read - Preventing frequently accessed pages from being forced out of the buffer pool when many sequential pages are read for a single query.